pyexcel/pyexcel/docs/source/capability.rst

    * Django Model
    * Python data structures: dictionary, records and array

-and to transform them into one of the data structures:
+and to transform them into one of the following data structures:

    * two dimensional array
    * a dictionary of one dimensional arrays